Educational/Research Objectives and Policies - Faculty of Business Administration

 Curriculum Policy

-The educational content, educational methods, and learning outcome assessment methods of The Faculty of Business Administration’s Department of Management are as follows:
+The educational content, teaching methods, and assessment of learning outcomes of this faculty’s Department of Management are defined as follows:

 1. Educational Content